• Home

 All adjustments to student loan accounts are automatic, and StudentAid.gov warns borrowers, “You do not have to pay to get 0% interest or suspended payments for your student loans.”

-The official site for StudentAid.gov warns that some third party companies may attempt to charge you a fee for repayment assistance during COVID-19, but these companies are not affiliated with the government and should be avoided.
+The official site for StudentAid.gov warns some third-party companies may attempt to charge you a fee for repayment assistance during COVID-19, but these companies are not affiliated with the government and should be avoided.

 The Road To The Executive Order